taratemima/webpages/README.md

 # webpages
-My website for Per scholas
+My website for Per scholas.
+It also includes my old webpages.
+I may need to update the HTML markup and add CSS